-(1) Means any item of supply that is-

-- (i) A commercial item (as defined in paragraph (1) of the definition at 2.101); - (ii) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in section 3 of the Shipping Act of 1984 (46 U.S.C.
-App.
-1702), such as agricultural products and petroleum products.
+- (1) Means any item of supply that is- - (i) A commercial item (as defined in paragraph (1) of the definition at 2.101); - (ii) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in 46 U.S.C.
+40102(4) such as agricultural products and petroleum products.
 Per 46 CFR 525.1(c)(2), "bulk cargo" means cargo that is loaded and carried in bulk onboard ship without mark or count, in a loose unpackaged form, having homogenous characteristics.
 Bulk cargo loaded into intermodal equipment, except LASH or Seabee barges, is subject to mark and count and, therefore, ceases to be bulk cargo.

-"Employee assigned to the contract" means an employee who was hired after November 6, 1986, who is directly performing work, in the United States, under a contract that is required to include the clause prescribed at 22.1803.
+"Employee assigned to the contract" means an employee who was hired after November 6, 1986 (after November 27, 2009, in the Commonwealth of the Northern Mariana Islands), who is directly performing work, in the United States, under a contract that is required to include the clause prescribed at 22.1803.
 An employee is not considered to be directly performing work under a contract if the employee-